ggold7046/tutorials/CONTRIBUTING.md

 required data files.

-# Python packages used by your tutorial
+# Python packages used in your tutorial

 If your tutorial has dependencies that are not already defined in `requirements.txt`, you should add them to that file.
 We recommend that you use only mature, well-supported packages in your tutorial.
-Packages that are obscure or not well-maintained may break as a result of, for example, updates to Python or PyTorch or other packages.
+Packages that are obscure or not well-maintained may break as a result of, for example, updates to Python, PyTorch, or other packages.
 If your tutorial fails to build in our Continuous Integration (CI) system, we might contact you in order to resolve the issue.